johnkerl/miller/docs6/docs/miller-on-windows.md

 ## Native builds as of Miller 6

 Miller was originally developed for Unix-like operating systems including Linux and MacOS.
-Since the initial release of Miller in 2015, support for Windows has been partial.
+Since Miller 5.2.0 which was the first version to support Windows at all, that support has been partial.
 But as of version 6.0.0, Miller builds directly on Windows.

-The experience is now almost the same as on Linux, NetBSD/FreeBSD, and MacOS.
+**The experience is now almost the same on Windows as it is on Linux, NetBSD/FreeBSD, and MacOS.**

-MSYS2 is no longer required, although you can use Miller from within MSYS2 if you like.
+MSYS2 is no longer required -- although you can of course still use Miller from within MSYS2 if you prefer.
 There is now simply a single `mlr.exe`, with no `msys2.dll` alongside anymore.

 See [Installation](installation.md) for how to get a copy of `mlr.exe`.